vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 # Home office: Desk setup hardware

-On this page you can read which hardware products I use on a daily basis in my home office.
+On this page you can find all the hardware products I use daily in my home office.
-These products make my life easier and make me happy to work with!
+These are the items that genuinely make my work life easier and more enjoyable.

 <a href="images/home_office_desk_result2.jpg">
 <img src="images/home_office_desk_result2.jpg" alt="Final result" width="350px" />